quangv/docs/src/doc/sampleapp/samples/facebook.rst

 Facebook Demo
 ============================================

-This is a sample app created in Monaca to log into and log out of Facebook using `Graph API <https://developers.facebook.com/docs/reference/api/>`_. wser.
+This is a sample Monaca app used to log into and log out of Facebook using `Graph API <https://developers.facebook.com/docs/reference/api/>`_.

 | *Tested Environments:* Android 6.2, iOS 9.3.5